 Small purchase regulations require the provider to contact at least three Registered Caterers or Vendors (see section 11.14) for a cost comparison.
 Caterers must have the capability to provide meals, ensure safe food handling, and be in good standing with the Public Health Department's or equivalent's routine inspection.
-The accumulation of 10 high priority violations in 12 months (July 1-June 30), an Administrative Complaint, and/or closure (temporary or permanent) issued by DBPR will result in immediate termination of the contract.
+The accumulation of 12 high priority violations in 12 months (July 1-June 30), an Administrative Complaint, and/or closure (temporary or permanent) issued by the Department of Business and Professional Regulation (DPBR) will result in immediate termination of the contract.